aureliojargas/aurelio.net/README.md

 Since this theme uses [\_includes/head-base.html](https://github.com/aureliojargas/aurelio.net/blob/master/_includes/head-base.html), you can also use `page.title_prefix` and `page.title_suffix`.

+## Pagination

+Avoid using paginated content.
+That sucks.

+But when needed, set `page.prev` and `page.next` with the desired URLs and use the `*-prev-next.html` includes.

+For now those are the only paginated areas on the site:

+- /regex/guia
+- /rac/info/tutorial/

 ## How to make batch changes

 Since most of the site is made of plain HTML files, it's common to have to apply the same edits in multiple files.